 5. Press the X button to start the rebuild.

 A PS4 database rebuild may take minutes or hours, depending on how full your console is and how often you install and delete games.
-Rebuilding actually reorganizes your hard drive to make it easier and quicker for the system to access your files.
+Rebuilding reorganizes your hard drive to make it easier and quicker for the system to access your files.
 A properly organized database can load data faster, decreasing the chances of having your game freeze or experiencing frame rate drops.

-Database rebuilding is a fairly simple task that should be done every few months — doing it once a quarter is best.
+Database rebuilding is a relatively simple task that you should do every few months, but it is best to do it once a quarter.
 The more frequently you do it, the less time the process should take, at least in theory.

 Is it dangerous to rebuild your PS4's database?